bioche/RxSwiftComposableArchitecture_/README.md

 However, this also means that many libraries and SDKs you interact with on a daily basis need to be retrofitted to be a little more friendly to the Composable Architecture style.
 That's why we'd like to ease the pain of using some of Apple's most popular frameworks by providing wrapper libraries that expose their functionality in a way that plays nicely with our library.
 So far we support:

 * [`ComposableCoreLocation`](./Sources/ComposableCoreLocation/): A wrapper around `CLLocationManager` that makes it easy to use from a reducer, and easy to write tests for how your logic interacts with `CLLocationManager`'s functionality.
-* [`ComposableCoreMotion`](./Sources/ComposableCoreMotion/): A wrapper around `CMMotionManager` that makes it easy to use from a reducer, and easy to write tests for how your logic interacts with `CMMotionaMansger`'s functionality.
+* [`ComposableCoreMotion`](./Sources/ComposableCoreMotion/): A wrapper around `CMMotionManager` that makes it easy to use from a reducer, and easy to write tests for how your logic interacts with `CMMotionManager`'s functionality.
 * More to come soon.
 Keep an eye out 😉

 If you are interested in contributing a wrapper library for a framework that we have not yet covered, feel free to open an issue expressing your interest so that we can discuss a path forward.